AaltoSciComp/scicomp-docs/aalto/linux.rst

    Triton <../triton/index>`.
 Science-IT is a school of science collaboration, and its administrators are embedded in NBE, PHYS, CS IT.
--  Workstations are on a dedicated VLAN.
-The network port must be configured before it can be turned on.
+-  Workstations are on a dedicated network VLAN.
+The network port must be configured before it can be turned on and you can't just assume that you can move your computer to anywhere else.
 You can request other network ports enabled for personal computers, just ask.
 -  Installation is fully automated via netboot.
 Once configuration is set up, you can reboot and PXE boot to get a fresh install.
 There is